 Creating a viable portfolio is only possible with a formal API strategy, which must take the following into account:

 Ensure the APIs you’re applying are actually valuable

 Data should be analysed on an API’s potential impact on revenue, customer experience and productivity.
 The focus should be on how they are ‘consumed’ by your company’s ecosystems, rather than on their impact on existing technology infrastructure.
 In other words, you should take your lead from the customer or client journey (the front-end) and work ‘inside’ (to the back-end) from there.
 There’s no point applying an API to solve a problem that doesn’t exist or that isn’t a priority when it comes to real-life users.
-Analysing online behaviour via already-existing metrics is one way to ensure value, or via customer behaviour workshops with users or experts.
+Analyzing online behavior via already-existing metrics is one way to ensure value, or via customer behavior workshops with users or experts.
 Once a range of potential (and useful) APIs have been identified, it’s the developer’s job to identify the strategic value and viability of each.